Homepage / Auctions & Wire Transfers: Wire Transfers

 • The person or entity will need the recipients banking information, the recipient's name, the recipient's address, the bank's routing number, bank account number, and the bank's phone number and address.

-The following link is to a website that offers all the International SWIFT or BIC codes The SWIFT codes
+The following link is to a website that offers all the International SWIFT or BIC codes The SWIFT codes.

-• Depending on the company that you use, you may need to know the exact address of the bank or wire transfer company's office where the recipient will receive the money.
+• Depending on the company you use, you may need to know the exact address of the bank or wire transfer company's office where the recipient will receive the money.

 exchange rates